 A market for the repurchase and resale of outstanding issues following the initial distribution.

 SUPRANATIONALS:

-International organizations whereby member states transcend national boundaries or interests to share in the decisionmaking process and vote on issues pertaining to the wider grouping.
+International organizations whereby member states transcend national boundaries or interests to share in transcend boundaries or interests to share in the decision-making process and vote on issues pertaining to the wider grouping.

 TOTAL RETURN: